- 1 Kinds Of Coffee Beans

 2- Robusta Coffee Beans (Canephora Beans)

 The second-largest demanded and produced beans are known as robusta, extensively used in the Middle East, Africa, and Europe.
 It is grown in the regions of Indonesia and Africa, but robusta beans are also much consumed in Vietnam.
 We assume that it would be hard from its name and its flavour will give a strong and harsh taste.

 Canephora beans look darker and have a harsh and bitter or burnt taste because of double caffeine than arabica coffee.
 Those who want a quick and energetic boost should try it.
-Therefore, as it is easy to cultivate, farmers make a profit while selling it.
+Therefore, as it is easy to cultivate, farmers make huge profit while selling it.

 These beans can efficiently prepare espresso or instant coffee, producing a layer of crema.
-Due to its earthy quality, it is ideal for cappuccinos and lattes where the softness of arabica disappeared.
+Due to its earthy quality, it is ideal for cappuccinos and lattes where the softness of arabica disappears.
 It is readily available in the store, even in blend form; hence there is no need to roast the beans.

 3- Liberica Coffee Beans (Coffea Liberica)